ppi-ag/fake-sftp-server-extension/README.md

     @Test
     public void testDirectory() {
       sftpServer.createDirectory("/a/directory");

-      //code that reads from or writes to that directory }
+      // code that reads from or writes to that directory }

 You may create multiple directories at once with `createDirectories(String...)`.